BI Pure Water Receives IRAP Grant for the low cost remediation of Refractory Organic Contaminants

 The process is particularly useful for refractory wastes with aromatic functionality and many other difficult to treat organic chemical contaminants, such as: phenol from refineries and chemical synthesis, polychlorinated biphenyls, creosotes, naphthenic acids from oil/gas extraction, drugs and synthetic hormones from the pharmaceutical industry and a wide range of difficult to treat industrial wastewaters.

-BI Pure has found its first pilot project with leachate from a Canadian landfill.
+BI Pure has successfully piloted the technology with leachate from several Canadian landfills and a contaminated legacy industrial site.
 We are seeking more partnerships with potential customers that have “challenging waters” that need a practical way to reduce harmful waste.
 To pilot and demonstrate the technology the project is seeking partners that spend more than $5 per m3 to dispose of their difficult waste.